MegaArman/toscanini/API/readme.md

 Currently supports the following queries:

 ### getValsByTagName(tagName)
-Returns the values for an xml tag, ex: "octave".
+Returns all the values matching an xml tag name as an array, ex: toscanini.getValsByTagName("octave") => ["4", "4", "5"].
 Mainly useful for testing to see what's in a score.

 ### getPitchRange(instrumentName)
 Returns an object like {"minPitch": 30, "maxPitch": 72"}